-Penetrating damp is essentially water which has found its way through the fabric of your home, usually because of an external defect.
+Penetrating damp is essentially water which has found its way through the fabric of your home.
+This is usually because of an external defect.
 Defects come in various ways such as damaged rainwater goods, defective pointing, porous masonry, faulty roof or cracked and broken render.
 When it rains, rainwater usually evaporates out of the brick / stone work.
-However, in certain circumstances, such as periods of heavy rainfall or when your home suffers from an external defect (as mentioned above), the moisture fails to evaporate and is allowed to pass through to the inside.
+However, in certain circumstances, moisture fails to evaporate and is allowed to pass through to the inside.
+Caused include: periods of heavy rainfall or when your home suffers from an external defect (as mentioned above).

 How To Identify Penetrating Damp

 - The presence of a damp musty smell.
 Damage to internal walls (skirting boards) or external (roofing).

 - Patchy black mould appearing internally on walls.